DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 Result = PASS
 ```

-{{% alert title="Warning" color="warning"%}}
+{{% alert title="Tip: Enable GPU access" color="warning"%}}
 Always pass `--nv` to apptainer to run GPU-accelerated applications or libraries inside the container.
+Requirements:

-Note that you also need **1)** your host system must have NVIDIA GPU drivers installed and compatible with the version of Apptainer you are using, and **2)** the container you are running should have the necessary dependencies and configurations to support GPU acceleration.
+ 1) your host system must have NVIDIA GPU drivers installed and compatible with your Apptainer version, and
+ 2) the container must have the necessary dependencies and configurations to support GPU acceleration.

 ```bash
 $ apptainer shell --nv -C cuda_based_image.sif